arcus-azure/arcus.scripting/docs/preview/02-Features/powershell/azure-integration-account.md

 # ----------
 ```

-Uploading *all schemas* located in a specific folder into an Integration Account and remove the file-extension.
+Uploading *all schemas* located in a specific folder into an Integration Account and set add a prefix to the name of the schemas.
 ```powershell
 PS> Set-AzIntegrationAccountSchemas -ResourceGroupName 'my-resource-group' -Name 'my-integration-account' -SchemasFolder "C:\Schemas" -ArtifactsPrefix 'dev-'
 # Uploading schema 'dev-MyFirstSchema.xsd' into the Azure Integration Account 'my-integration-account'.